Driving to the Florida Keys

 Don't worry if you don't have a car.
 The islands are small and walking is a great way to explore the streets, cafes, restaurants and historic buildings.
 There's also a great public bus network on Key West, Stock Island, Lower Keys, Marathon and mainland Florida.

 If you're up for the challenge, you could cycle via the Overseas Heritage Trail.
-Some sections involve sharing the road with cars on busy sections of the road, so extra caution is required.
+Some sections involve sharing the road with cars, so extra caution is required.
 You could also rent a bicycle for the day and stay on the island tracks where it's quieter.